Intersection cohomology of the Uhlenbeck compactification of the Calogero-Moser space

 For $0 \le m \le n$ and $\lambda = (\lambda_1,\dots,\lambda_k) \in \frP(n-m)$, the stalk of the sheaf $\ic(\UM^n_\tau)$ at a point of a stratum $\sM^m\times S_\lambda\BP^1$ is isomorphic to

 as a graded vector space. \eth

-The proof employs the small resolution of the family $\gamma:\ \GM^n_\tau\to\UM^n_\tau$ and reduces the study of the fibers for $\tau\ne0$ to the well known properties of the fibers of the Hilbert--Chow morphism for $\tau=0$.
+The proof employs the small resolution of the family $\gamma:\ \GM^n_\tau\to\UM^n_\tau$ and reduces the study of the fibers for $\tau\ne0$ to the well-known properties of the fibers of the Hilbert--Chow morphism for $\tau=0$.

-\begin{Rem} Given a complex semisimple simply connected group $G$ one can consider the moduli space of $G$-bundles on $\BP^2$ equipped with a trivialization at the infinite line $\BP^1\sset\BP^2$.
+\begin{Rem} Given a complex semisimple simply connected group $G$, one can consider the moduli space of $G$-bundles on $\BP^2$ equipped with a trivialization at the infinite line $\BP^1\sset\BP^2$.
 There is also an Uhlenbeck space ${\mathcal U}_G(\BA^2)$ that contains the above moduli space as a Zariski open subset (the variety ${\mathcal U}_G(\BA^2)$ is not proper in this setting).
 Assume that the group $G$ is almost simple, and let $G_{\on{aff}}$ be the affinization of $G$, a Kac-Moody group such that $\fg _{\on{aff}}=\textrm{Lie}(G_{\on{aff}})$ is an affine Lie algebra.
 Then, the Uhlenbeck space ${\mathcal U}_G(\BA^2)$ may be viewed as a slice in the affine Grassmannian for the group $G_{\on{aff}}$, that is, in the double affine Grassmannian for $G$~\cite{bf}.
 The IC stalks of ${\mathcal U}_G(\BA^2)$ may be identified, in accordance with the predictions based on the geometric Satake correspondence, with certain graded versions of the weight spaces of the basic integrable representation of $\fg_{\on{aff}}^\vee$, the Langlands dual of the Lie algebra $\fg _{\on{aff}}$.
 In the simply-laced case, the Dynkin diagram of the Lie algebra $\fg _{\on{aff}}$ is an affine Dynkin diagram of types $\widetilde A,\,\widetilde D,\,\widetilde E$, and we have $\fg_{\on{aff}}^\vee=\fg_{\on{aff}}$.

 It is often useful to view the graph with one vertex and one edge-loop at that vertex as a Dynkin diagram of type $\widetilde A_0$.
 It is known that the Kac-Moody Lie algebra associated with $\widetilde A_0$ is the Heisenberg Lie algebra ${\mathfrak H}$.
 By definition, we have ${\mathfrak H} := \C\delta\ltimes \widehat{\C(\!(t)\!)}$, where $\widehat{\C(\!(t)\!)}$ is a central extension of the abelian Lie algebra $\C(\!(t)\!)$ and $\delta:=t\frac{d}{dt}$, a derivation.
 The Fock representation of ${\mathfrak H}$ plays the role of the basic integrable representation of an affine Lie algebra.
 The tensor factors of the graded vector space in \eqref{heis} may be identified in a natural way with certain weight spaces of the Fock space (the action of the derivation $\delta$ gives a grading on the Fock space).
 This suggests, in view of the above, that our variety $\UM^n_\tau$ might play the role of a slice in some kind of an affine Grassmannian for the Heisenberg group and Theorem \ref{T:main} is a manifestation of (a certain analogue of) the geometric Satake correspondence in the case of Dynkin diagram of type $\widetilde A_0$. \end{Rem}